rancher/terraform-provider-rancher2/docs/resources/cluster_v2.md

 Many registries may be specified in the `rke_config`s `registries` section, however the `system-default-registry` from which core system images are pulled is always denoted via the `system-default-registry` key of the `machine_selector_config` or the `machine_global_config`.
 For more information on private registries, please refer to [the Rancher documentation](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/global-default-private-registry#setting-a-private-registry-with-credentials-when-deploying-a-cluster)

 ### Creating Rancher V2 cluster with cluster agent customization.
-For Rancher v2.7.x or above.
+For Rancher v2.7.5 and above.

 ```hcl
 resource "rancher2_cluster_v2" "foo" {